mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 facilities.
 However, there are a few mainworlds that are Imperial territories rather than member worlds.
 Some are prison worlds, others are the personal fiefs of archdukes or the Emperor.
-There are also a number of ‘reserve worlds’ which are off–limits to outsiders for various reasons.
+There are also a number of 'reserve worlds' which are off–limits to outsiders for various reasons.
 Each of these types has its own regulations and in many cases access is restricted.

 The Imperium also maintains large areas of territory on mainworlds.
 The most well–known example is the starport of each mainworld, which is technically Imperial territory.
-Outside the ‘extrality line’ local law and custom applies; within it a slightly different system is in force.
+Outside the 'extrality line' local law and custom applies; within it a slightly different system is in force.